The Publishers' Guide to Ad Revenue

 Performance-Based Ad Revenue

-While the vast majority of programmatic and direct ad revenue is based on the number of eyeballs you can get on a buyer’s ads, that’s not the only model for bringing in ad revenue.
+While the vast majority of programmatic and direct ad revenue is based on the number of potential eyeballs you can get on a buyer’s ads, that’s not the only model for bringing in ad revenue.
 There’s a whole world of performance-based advertising to explore.

 This kind of arrangement is particularly popular with in-app advertising.
 Most, but not all, ads in app-based games and similar apps are for other apps, and the primary goal is to have the publisher’s users download the advertised app.
 When they do so after seeing the ad, the publisher who ran the ad gets paid.